Missing an Alt Tag

 "During your years at Scranton, whether that was in the 1970s or in the 2020s, you no doubt learned the meaning of the Jesuit word magis, a call to excellence and to the greater good," said Rev. Joseph G. Marina, S.J., president of The University of Scranton.
 "It's an approach to the future that keeps us moving forward.
 The magis turns setbacks into opportunities.
 It calls distinction out of mediocrity and can even bring forth life from death.
 To learn more, to love more, to become more, to do more good throughout your lives, all with the strength of God's love and grace.
 The magis finds its expression in wondrous ways."

-Each gift to The Magis Fund directly supports scholarships and financial aid distributed within the same fiscal year, which provides both an immediate and everlasting impact to its recipients.
+Each gift to The Magis Fund directly supports current-year scholarships and financial aid distributed within the same fiscal year.

 "The purpose of this fund is to help support students who need it most," said Bobby Davis '03, vice president for University Advancement.
-"It's to help ensure that students who want to come to Scranton can come here no matter what their financial situation is."
+"This fund's goal is to help ensure that students who want to come to Scranton can come here no matter their financial situation."

-The fund helps remove financial barriers so students can focus on learning, growing, and reaching their fullest potential.
-Your generosity provides essential aid for students as they begin and continue their Scranton journeys, empowering them to become men and women for and with others.
+The fund helps remove financial barriers so students can focus on learning, growing and reaching their fullest potential.
+Gifts to the fund provide essential aid for students as they begin and continue their Scranton journeys, empowering them to become men and women for and with others.

 "Going to Scranton, you're going to realize that the people here really do care about you," said Daniel Bohenek '26.
 "They're looking after you, and they want you to succeed in life.
 And these scholarships make all of that happen."